maxrojass/planetly-task/README.md

 ## Pre-requirements

-In this API the following steps are needed to make it work
+In this API the following steps are needed to make it work:

-- Create a branch
+- Download dataset
+- Read DB_Creation.txt to set-up the database with postgreSQL
+- Fork the project
 - Pull the files
 - Install docker container
 - Install requirements.txt